weatry/pattern/README.md

 ## alarm

 It's a project for alerting.
+The system needs to send out different kinds of messages through different kinds of devices, such as email, phone, fax.
+When message sends out failed, the system needs to retry for at least three times.

+The original source code was messy, how to refactor it to pattern?

-__Step 1: Extract timeFormat as a global property__
+__Step 1: Extract timeFormat as a global property - git checkout alarm.1__

-*When extracting methods, variables which are used by many method should be escalate as a global property. *
+*When extracting methods, variables which are used by many method should be escalate as a global property.*

+__Step 2: Extract timeFormat as a global property__

 After refactoring, the following patterns will be used to improve the quality:
 * Command Pattern
-* Factory Pattern
+* Bridge Pattern

 ## ferry